-Iran media: Revolutionary Guard accuses diplomats of spying
+Iranian TV: Revolutionary Guard accuses diplomats of spying

 “Even though there were signs in that area saying this was a forbidden area, he went further and took a sample and took a picture,” the narrator said.
 “Intelligence agencies say that these people often pose as tourists, but are looking for military and missile sites to identify equipment and ammunition.”

-Iranian media also identified Maciej Walczak, a Polish scientist at Copernicus University in Poland, as one of the accused foreigners.
+Iranian media also identified Maciej Walczak, a Polish scientist at Copernicus University in Poland, as among the accused foreigners.
 It similarly said he took samples of soil, water and salt from a forbidden area during a missile test in the country’s south.

-The report added that the Guard’s intelligence wing also detained the husband of Austria’s cultural attaché in Iran after he took soil samples in the country’s northeast.
+The report added that the Guard’s intelligence wing detained the husband of Austria’s cultural attaché in Iran after he took soil samples in the country’s northeast.

 Iran has in the past arrested dual nationals and those with Western ties, often on widely criticized espionage charges, and used them as bargaining chips in talks over other issues, such as nuclear negotiations.
 Tehran denies using detainees to further its political aims.